qtreh/uscensus/README.md

 - 1000 of them are kept to train our predictors: logistic regression and random forest.
 - To do some testing, 700 of them were taken (possibly the same, but the ratio seems low enough to prevent overfitting).

-Not tested on the "testing" dataset, but you can find cross validation results in 'uscensus/Results'.
+Not tested on the "testing" dataset, but here are the cross validation results:
+            Sensitivity : 0.9919
+            Specificity : 0.2026
+         Pos Pred Value : 0.9502
+         Neg Pred Value : 0.6200
+      Balanced Accuracy : 0.5973

 <h5>2nd method</h5>